 Deadline to hold school contests and register school winners for regional contests

-Southern Regional Contest, 1 PM – 4 PM, Medford
+Medford Regional Contest, 1 PM – 4 PM

 Medford Library: 205 South Central Avenue

-Central Regional Contest, 10 AM – 1 PM, Salem
+Salem Regional Contest, 10 AM – 1 PM

-Northern Regional Contest, 4 PM – 8 PM, Beaverton
+Portland Regional Contest, 4 PM – 8 PM

 Deadline for top three regional finishers to register for state contest